 While that alone won’t ward off the most unscrupulous of buyers and sellers, it goes a long way in holding everyone else accountable, and ultimately building a trust-based relationship between parties with integrity.

 It’s this combination of data, reporting, and endorsement that underpins Tradefox’s approach.
 We’re due diligence champions, but we know where the limitations lie, and we’re working to change that.

 Of course, it would be great if everyone just acted honestly, but until then we’ll ensure that a handshake – albeit a digital one – means something to those who offer it in earnest.

 Want to meet trusted buyers and sellers from across the global recycling industry?
-Sign up for Tradefox’s virtual conference – taking place September 29 and 30, 2020.
-Reserve your ticket today!
+Sign up for Tradefox’s virtual conference – taking place on the 29th and 30th of September 2020!